pratt-itl/field-guides/contribute.md

 # New Content

-Content on the field guides can be added via correspondence with the the ITL team or by pull request to this repository.
+Content on the field guides can be added via correspondence with the the ITL team.
-Complete the below checklist to ensure that your content follows our guidelines, then follow the steps to submit.

 ### Submission Format
 We accept content submissions as **.pdf** and **google doc**.